daffainfo/ctf-writeup/GREP CTF 2023/Missing Kitty/README.md

 > My kitty is missing.
 Can you find her ?
 Last seen saying meow meow under the blanket !!

 ## About the Challenge
-We have been given a file (You can download the file [here](Missing.jpg)) and we need to find the flag using that picture
+We were given a file (You can download the file [here](Missing.jpg)) and we need to find the flag using that picture

 ## How to Solve?
 To solve this, Im using `stegseek` first to extract hidden data from files by performing bruteforce attack.
 Here is the command to bruteforce the image using `rockyou.txt` wordlist